Spot Review – Soma Bay Egypt

 Flights and hotel are the main costs, I will leave you to explore those at your leisure.
 We flew Easyjet and they provide a good basic service in my view.
 One especially good feature is Easyjet’s sporting equipment (windsurf board) option.
 This allows you to pack up to 32 kg and meant I took everything I needed.

 The KBC RAS Soma watersports centre has its own charges.
-There is a full price list available on their website but as I had my own gear my main costs were:
+There is a full price list available on their website but as I had my own gear my main costs were (updated in October 2025):

-• €10 for a locker with a padlock for valuables for 7 days
+• In 2024 I spent €10 for a locker with a padlock for valuables for the week, in 2025 I didn’t bother with this.

-By renting storage space you get automatic access the the comfortable chill out areas in the centre and the rescue service.
+By renting storage space you get automatic access the the comfortable chill out areas in the centre, including for my wife to drop by.
 There is food and drink available at the centre too.

 What did I take